allaalmouiz/allaalmouiz/README.md

 ## Hi. 👋
-# 👋 Hello!
 I'm Alaa Almouiz F. Moh.

 🎓 Final Year Student in Robotics, Autonomous and Interactive Systems (RAIS) at Heriot-Watt University, Dubai.
 📚 Final Year Student in BSc.
 Electrical and Electronic Engineering at the University of Khartoum, Sudan.